Abhinandan-Kushwaha/react-native-gifted-charts/docs/BarChart/BarChartProps.md

 #### lineConfig

-The <b>lineConfig</b> prop describes the properties of the line chart that is displayed when we set the <b>showLine</b> prop to true.
+The `lineConfig` prop describes the properties of the line chart that is displayed when we set the `showLine` prop to true.
 The properties allowed by the lineConfig prop are-

 ```js
 type lineConfigType = {